 A muscle biopsy may be done to identify or detect:

 - Inflammatory diseases of muscle (such as polymyositis or dermatomyositis)

 - Diseases of the connective tissue and blood vessels (such as polyarteritis nodosa)

 - Infections that affect the muscles (such as trichinosis or toxoplasmosis)

-- Muscle disorders such as muscular dystrophy or congenital myopathy
+- Inherited muscle disorders such as muscular dystrophy or congenital myopathy

 - Metabolic defects of the muscle